Feb. 23, 2021 —

 The Coast Guard is also investing in a new fleet of polar security cutters (PSCs) that will sustain the service’s capabilities to meet mission needs in the Arctic and the Antarctic.
 The first PSC, currently under design, is on contract for delivery in 2024.

-For more information: In-Service Vessel Sustainment program page and Polar Security Cutter program
+For more information: In-Service Vessel Sustainment Program page and Polar Security Cutter Program page